-The addition that will be removed is very modern in its design.
-Its demolition will not adversely affect the character of the District or the adjacent properties.
+The additions to be removed are later additions.
+Their demolition will not adversely affect the character of the District or the adjacent properties.
 The applicant has met this Finding.

 D. That the owner has reasonably demonstrated that rehabilitation of the building, object, site or structure would not be economically feasible.